bondy-io/bondy/doc/guides/configuration/listeners.md

 `poll_timeout` must stay strictly below `idle_timeout`, or the connection can be torn down for inactivity before the long-poll reply is sent.

+The two `idle_timeout` values are how long a fully quiet stream (SSE) or an idle connection between polls (long-poll) is kept.
+They take effect as the listener's **connection** idle timeout default — see "Held streams and the connection idle timeout" above — identically over HTTP/1.1 and HTTP/2.

 A setting stated on the listener wins **key by key**, not block by block: a listener that sets only `websocket.ping.idle_timeout` keeps the defaults for